 In addition, Leigh has recorded for Capital Records, Cuneiform, E1, Rough Trade, and for the soundtracks of the PBS documentary, No Job for a Woman (2011), and feature films, Festival of Lights (2010) and Heterosexuals (2010).
 She also recorded Faure’s Elegy for an episode of the internationally broadcasted show, Law and Order: SVU and has since appeared as a cellist in Mozart In The Jungle, dramas on CBS, NBC, in a music video for British pop star, Lucie Silvas, and in the Warner Brothers film August Rush.

 Originally from Southwestern Connecticut, Leigh began her cello studies at the age of nine.
-She received her bachelor’s degree from the Hartt School as a student of Steven Thomas and David Wells and her master’s degree from the Manhattan School of Music as a student of David Geber.
-A dedicated teaching artist, Leigh is on the cello faculty of the Diller-Quaile School.
+She received her bachelor’s degree from the Hartt School as a student of Steven Thomas and David Wells and her master’s degree from the Manhattan School of Music as a student of Julia Lichten and David Geber.
+A dedicated educator, Leigh is a faculty member of the Berkeley Carroll School in Brooklyn and the Diller-Quaile School in Manhattan.